Nabuchodnozzar/i3-dotfiles/README.md

 More info here : https://i3wm.org/docs/

-I suggest you ton install awesome-terminal-fonts ;-)
+I suggest you to install awesome-terminal-fonts ;-)